Joomla! Update System requirement

 At this time, Joomla!
-Weblinks extension is distributed in the same way than a third-party extension.
-Since it's updated in the same way than a third-party extension, it is a perfect reference implementation of the update system: joomla-extensions/weblinks
+Weblinks extension is distributed in the same way as a third-party extension.
+Since it's updated in the same way as a third-party extension, it is a perfect reference for the implementation of the update system: joomla-extensions/weblinks

 .. <updateservers> <!-- Note: No spaces or linebreaks allowed between the server tags --> <server type="extension" name="Web Links Update Site">https://raw.githubusercontent.com/joomla-extensions/weblinks/master/manifest.xml</server> </updateservers> </extension>

-As shown in this manifest, the extension updates are distributed from a XML file manually maintained.
+As shown in this manifest, the extension updates are distributed from a manually maintained XML file.
 If you prefer to create the XML update streams from a download manager, several alternatives can be found in JED.

 NOTE: Double check the targetplatform